+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-• Key Companies: Profiles Merck & Co., Roche, AstraZeneca, Bristol-Myers Squibb, Pfizer, Merck KGaA, Johnson & Johnson, Astellas Pharma, Seagen, and Gilead Sciences, focusing on their roles and competitive strategies.
+• Key Companies: Profiles of Merck & Co., Roche Holding, AstraZeneca, Bristol-Myers Squibb, Pfizer, Merck KGaA, Johnson & Johnson, Astellas Pharma, Seagen, and Gilead Sciences spotlight partnerships and shifting competitive strategies.

 Key Takeaways